De-Panther/unity-webxr-export/Documentation/Using-XR-Interaction-Toolkit.md

 ![XR Plug-in Management](unity-webxr-export-xr-plug-in-management.png)

 Set `Background Behavior` to `Ignore Focus` in the `Input System Package` settings in the `Project Settings` window.
-That would make sure that the controllers tracking won't be lost when browser tab lose focus.
+That would make sure that the controllers tracking won't be lost when the browser tab loses focus.

 ![Input System Package settings](unity-webxr-export-input-system-package.png)

-If using the `WebXR Input Profiles Loader` locate the `GLTFShaderVariants`.
+If using the `WebXR Input Profiles Loader`, locate the `GLTFShaderVariants`.

 ![WebXR Input Profiles Loader - Shader variants](unity-webxr-export-loader-shader-variants.png)